PostgreSQL

 Remote Access

-There are three steps to setup remote access to PostgreSQL.
+There are three steps to set up remote access to PostgreSQL.

 - Configure PostgreSQL to listen for remote connections.